 This board was removed from the Prototype Audio Controller one year after being built.
 This photo was taken after the board was removed due to a ground plane problem, so some items have been removed from the board during testing.
 The unit had four stereo inputs, selectable by an LM1037N audio switcher chip, which is, of course, no longer in production.
 That chip is shown top-left, with eight capacitors and eight resistors mounted around it.
 It also had a tape monitor circuit, incorporated using two PC-mount 5VDC relays (removed from bottom-right) and two audio op-amps, shown top-right in the picture.
 The chip on the bottom was used for generating the signals to select the active input, and to display which input was selected on the front panel.

 This is just a photo of the bottom, for those that wish to see my crappy hand-drawn artwork!
 Yes, back in the day I actually hand-drew my boards using the kits from Radio Shack.
+Please leave a comment below with any questions, suggestions or feedback.

 THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, ETC.